 The decline, destruction, depopulation and impoverishment of the commandry took place in the mid-seventeenth century during the wars with Sweden, and then during the Great Northern War and the plague that spread across Greater Poland region.
 The settlement and the commandry were able to rise from ruin to commander Michał Dąbrowski, nominated by the Grand Master in 1719.
 At that time, another renovation of the church was also carried out, during which in 1736 a Baroque chapel of the Holy Cross was added to the south.

-In 1832, the Prussian government made a dissolution of the Order, and the church was handed over to the diocese that created the parish.
-In the interwar years the church was in very poor technical condition, so in 1926 it was renovated.
-Outside walls were plastered, except for the facade, which retained its medieval character, and the barrel vault from the sixteenth century was replaced by a groin vault.
+In 1832, after the death of the last commander Andrzej Miaskowski, the Prussian government dissolved the convent and the church was handed over to the diocese.
+In the interwar years, the church was in a very bad technical condition, and therefore its renovation began in 1928.
+The outer walls were plastered, with the exception of the west facade, which retained a medieval character, and the sacristy was connected with the chancel by an arcade.
 During World War II, the church was turned into a warehouse, which was damaged during the fighting in 1945.
-During the reconstruction and renovation, the original roman character of the building was restored.
+During the post-war reconstruction and renovation, efforts were made to restore some of the original Romanesque character of the building.

 Maluśkiewicz P., Gotyckie kościoły w Wielkopolsce, Poznań 2008.